-If, in this mode, 4 satellites are available the evaluation jumps automatically to GPS reception mode 3D and calculates the exact position.
+If, in this mode, 4 satellites are available the evaluation jumps automatically to 3D evaluation mode and calculates the exact position.
+In this way the accuracy with a single satellite increases to \pm 5 μ sec.

 4.3.11 System Byte